Indian locomotive class WP

-The Indian locomotive class WP was a class of 4-6-2 "Pacific" steam locomotives used in India.
-It was introduced after World War II for passenger duties, marking the change from 'X' to 'W' as the classification code for broad gauge locomotives.
-The class was designed specifically for low-calorie, high-ash Indian coal, by Railway Board designers in India.
+The Indian locomotive class WP are a class of "Pacific" passenger steam locomotives used in India introduced in 1947 for passenger services.
+The class were assigned the newly-implemented (and current) classification letter for broad gauge locomotives, W from the previously used X, when the class and the post-war broad gauge locomotive designs for Indian railways it was part of were introduced.

-WP class locomotives were capable of going up to 110 km/h and were easily recognized by their cone-shaped bulging nose, usually with a silver star device painted on it.
+WP class locomotives were capable of going up to 110 km/h and had bullet-nose casings fitted on their smokeboxes, which would often have a star painted on it.

 History

 A total of 755 WPs were built between 1947 and 1967, bearing fleet numbers 7000 to 7754.
-The first batch of sixteen, numbers 7200–7215, came from the Baldwin Locomotive Works, USA in 1947, and these were classed WP/P. (P for Prototype).
+The first batch of sixteen, numbers 7200–7215, came from the Baldwin Locomotive Works, USA in 1947, and these were classed WP/P, with P for Prototype.

-A main production batch of 300 locomotives followed in 1949, with production split between Baldwin (100), Montreal Locomotive Works (120), and Canadian Locomotive Company (80).
+A main production batch of 300 locomotives followed in 1949, with production split between Baldwin Locomotive Works (100), Montreal Locomotive Works (120), and Canadian Locomotive Company (80).
 The locomotives in this group were numbered 7216–7515, but the running numbers were issued in blocks as the locomotives were issued to the pre-nationalisation companies, and so bore no relation to the manufacturers' serial numbers, or even the manufacturer.

 A further 180 locomotives were built between 1955 and 1959, with production split between Canadian Locomotive Company (120), Fabryka Lokomotyw, of Chrzanów, Poland (30), and Lokomotivfabrik Floridsdorf of Vienna, Austria (30).

 Between 1963 and 1966, 259 more were built, but these were ordered from Chittaranjan Locomotive Works (CLW), and were manufactured in India, and classified WP/I. The WP/Is were 5 tonnes heavier.
+The first WP/I locomotive rolled out from Chittaranjan Locomotive Works (CLW) in February of 1963 and was named Vivenkananda.

-The WP was Indian Railways fastest locomotive in the 1960s and 1970s.
-Before the widespread introduction of diesel and electric locomotives, several prestigious trains, such as the Taj Express, the Grand Trunk Express, Howrah-Madras Mail, Frontier Mail and the AirConditioned Express were once hauled by WP class locomotives.
+The WP was the Indian Railways' fastest locomotive in the 1960s and 1970s.
+Before the widespread introduction of diesel and electric locomotives, several prestigious trains, such as the Taj Express, the Grand Trunk Express, Howrah-Madras Mail, Frontier Mail and the Air-Conditioned Express were once hauled by WP class locomotives.

 The entire WP class remained in service into the 1980s.
-Seversal WPs weren't withdrawn until the 1990s.
+Several WPs remained in service until withdrawal 1990s.